Lavushi Manda National Park: Tourism

-Park entrance fees were approximately USD $5 for international visitors in 2018, while camping fees were USD $15 per person per night.
-Vehicle fees were USD $1.70 for local vehicles and USD $15 for internationally-licensed vehicles.
+Park entrance fees were approximately US$5 for international visitors in 2018, while camping fees were US$15 per person per night.
+Vehicle fees were US$1.70 for local vehicles and US$15 for internationally-licensed vehicles.
 Park fees and camping fees must be paid at the entrance to the park.
 There are three basic campsites: Mumba Tuta, Kapanda Lupilli and Peak.
 There are two sites with more permanent Meru-style tents at Mumba Tuta and Linda Camp, the headquarters.
 There was once a campsite on the Chibembe, but it is no longer maintained.

 It is possible to hike unaccompanied in the park.
 It is a two-and-a-half hour hike to the summit of Lavushi Mountain.
 Recreational angling is only possible in the park with a valid DNPW permit from April/May to December.
 No bait fishing and barbed hooks are allowed, and catch and release is the rule.
 There are kayaks available.
 The river is heavily vegetated and so bank fishing is near impossible from all but a few places.
 Hippos and crocodiles are dangers.